By Jenny Marshall

-These conditions were a ‘perfect storm’.
+These conditions were a “perfect storm.”
 I had an insatiable hunger for food.
-Bigger than all the other kids at school, by the time I was twelve I weighed 290 lbs.
-(132 kg).
+Bigger than all the other kids at school, I weighed 290 pounds (132 kilograms) by the time I was 12.

 Rolls of fat had grown over my abdomen and under my breasts.
-Rashes and ulcers festered, my skin turned dark around my wrists, elbows and neck, my period stopped, and hair grew on my face.
-I was obese, ashamed of myself, and so were my parents.
+Rashes and ulcers festered; my skin turned dark around my wrists, elbows, and neck; my period stopped; and hair grew on my face.
+I was obese and I was ashamed of myself, and so were my parents.
 Discrimination followed me wherever I went.

 My life was sedentary.
-The smallest walk made me breathless, sweaty and fatigued.
-I could not fit into seats, my car dipped on the driver’s side and people stared at me.
-My diet consisted of sweet and fatty food.
-By my late 20s, I reached around 551 lbs.
-(250kg).
-My health was on the same road as mum’s who died young.
+The smallest walk made me breathless, sweaty, and fatigued.
+I could not fit into seats, my car dipped on the driver’s side, and people stared at me.
+My diet consisted of sweet and fatty foods.
+By my late 20s, I reached around 551 pounds (250 kilograms).
+My health was on the same road as Mum’s, who died young.
 Depressed and believing I was worthless, I lacked motivation to change.

-At 551 lbs.
-(250kg) I began walking.
-Exhaustion, blisters, hurting joints, burning legs and a sore back made it difficult.
+At 551 pounds, I began walking.
+Exhaustion, blisters, hurting joints, burning legs, and a sore back made it difficult.
 But I walked every day.
 Some passers-by mocked, some worried I would die, and others complimented me.
 Rubbing worsened the rashes beneath my folds of skin.
 My posture was poor from childhood obesity.

-I altered my diet, reduced my intake of processed foods and ate reduced fat, low sugar and low glycaemic index foods instead.
+I altered my diet, reduced my intake of processed foods, and ate foods with reduced fat, low sugar, and low glycemic index instead.
 It was a slow process, changing one thing at a time with my insatiable desire to eat drawing me back to old patterns.

 Hormonal fluctuations brought about emotional swings and abdomen pain.
 Then I developed flu-like symptoms along with exhaustion and depression.
 Finally, I was diagnosed with adrenal fatigue from the stresses of my childhood and physical changes.

-As if this wasn’t enough, my thyroid died, and I gained weight.
-I was devastated, all my efforts were wasted.
+As if this weren’t enough, my thyroid died, and I gained weight.
+I was devastated; all my efforts were wasted.
 Advice from medical staff reinforced my sense of failure.
 Obesity defined my life and that was how they saw me.
-Yet, I pressed on, hoping that things would improve.
+Yet I pressed on, hoping that things would improve.

-Then, my friend showed me a pamphlet advertising abdominoplasty, the removal of excess skin from the abdomen.
-Eventually I decided to go through with it.
+Then my friend showed me a pamphlet advertising abdominoplasty, the removal of excess skin from the abdomen.
+Terrified of being rejected for my weight, I decided to go through with the procedure.

-And finally, I took a test which revealed intolerances to over 60 foods.
-During the first 3 days of eliminating these items, I lost fluid.
+And finally, I took a test that revealed intolerances to over 60 foods.
+During the first three days of eliminating these items, I lost fluid.
 Then my abdomen pains subsided.
-My head was clear, my joints stopped hurting and the fatigued lifted.
+My head was clear, my joints stopped hurting, and the fatigued lifted.

-After the final surgery the enormity of it all began to sink in.
+After the final surgery, the enormity of it all began to sink in.
 At first, I could not comprehend it.
-I wanted to scratch in places that were no longer, and I found myself grieving.
-Without the fat it was clear that I was big-boned, stocky, knock-kneed and hunched from obesity.
+I wanted to scratch in places that no longer existed, and I found myself grieving.
+Without the fat, it was clear that I was big-boned, stocky, knock-kneed, and hunched from obesity.
 Mum’s diabetes had left me with a large chest cavity.